The Safest Winter Boots For Dog Walking On Ice & Snow

-HIGH TRACTION DOG WALKING BOOT FOR ICY CONDITIONS
+HIGH TRACTION DOG WALKING BOOTS FOR ICY CONDITIONS

 Whether you are walking the dog on icy sidewalks, or just trying to stay on your feet, Danform recommends Icebug for the most Reliable Traction Grip all winter long.
-Icebug makes studded winter boots with built-in carbide studs on the outsole, for what they call "BUGrip" soles, which grip icy sidewalks like snow tires for your feet!
-The Icebug Torne ensures you will not only be able to walk on ice safely but stay on your feet when being pulled behind a full-grown Bernese, grateful to be frolicking in the outdoors.
+Icebug makes studded winter boots with built-in carbide studs on the outsole, for what they call "BUGrip" soles, which grip icy sidewalks and steep banks like snow tires for your feet!
+The Icebug studded Bugrip models ensure you will not only be able to walk on ice safely but stay on your feet when being pulled behind a full-grown Bernese, grateful to be frolicking in the outdoors.